 Within the mission, Ms Cote-Cartwright served as the volunteer Federal Women’s Program Coordinator, organizing quarterly speakers, employment workshops and mentoring sessions for entry level employees.
 She also provided assistance with the Trafficking in Persons (TIP) portfolio, becoming familiar with TIP shelters in Israel.
 Ms. Cote-Cartwright raised awareness of the needs of these shelters, and collected household items such as clothing, food, cleaning supplies, reading materials and toys for distribution.

 In addition, with the help of a Kirby Foundation grant, she established and equipped sewing centers in three shelters to provide an income generating skill for the residents.
-View a slideshow with more photos of her projects here.

 Bureau of South Central Asian Affairs (SCA)